tdworowy/kindle_highlights/md/The_Embodied_Mind_revised_edition_(Varela_Francisco_J).md

       We summarized this view by saying that cognition is not representation but embodied action and that the world we cognize is not pregiven but enacted through our history of structural coupling.

+      Question 1: What is cognition?
+Answer: Enaction: A history of structural coupling that brings forth a world.

       Question 2: How does it work?
 Answer: Through a network consisting of multiple levels of interconnected, sensorimotor subnetworks.

       Question 3: How do I know when a cognitive system is functioning adequately?
 Answer: When it becomes part of an ongoing existing world (as the young of every species do) or shapes a new one (as happens in evolutionary history).